algolia/instantsearch/docs/documentation.md

 <div class="codebox-combo">

-To build your search result page, you need to combine widgets together.
+To build your search results page, you need to combine widgets together.
 Widgets are simple objects which hold the handler to part of the instant search lifecycle.
 Start by adding a `searchBox` widget, a `hits` widget and a `pagination` widget to build a fundamental results page.

 <div class="code-box">
   <div class="code-sample-snippet js-toggle-snippet ignore">